flynx/XMPGen/README.rst

         Options:
-          --version             show program's version number and exit -h, --help            show this help message and exit --root=ROOT           root of the directory tree we will be working at (default: ".").
+          --version             show program's version number and exit -h, --help            show this help message and exit --root=PATH           root of the directory tree we will be working at (default: ".").
-          --input=INPUT         name of directory containing previews (default:
+          --input=DIR_NAME      name of directory containing previews (default:
                                 "preview (RAW)").
-NOTE: this directory tree can not be used for OUTPUT.
+NOTE: this directory tree can not be used for output.
-          --output=OUTPUT       name of directory to store .XMP files. if --no-search is not set this is where we search for relevant files (default: ROOT).
+          --output=DIR_NAME     name of directory to store .XMP files. if --no-search is not set this is where we search for relevant files (default: ROOT).
           -v, --verbose         increase output verbosity.